-What Makes a DSG Upper a Consistent, Reliable and Dependable Choice
+What Makes a DSG Upper a Consistent, Reliable, and Dependable Choice

 DSG's goal in producing our assembled upper receivers is to provide users with a reliable, consistent product using high-quality components assembled by experienced armorers.
-We feel confident that any Duty or Precision Series upper is ready to deployed for field use.
+We feel confident that any Duty or Precision Series upper is ready to be deployed for field use.
 Below is a short guide on the build process and some of the techniques we employ.
 Separately we've also published a guide on our test and verification process providing answers to a few of our frequently asked questions about how we verify our assembly process.

-To manufacture a quality product made up of many sub-components/assemblies you need several things to be successful...
+To manufacture a quality product made up of many sub-components/assemblies, you need several things to be successful...

 First, you must start with quality parts if you expect the final product to be of the best quality.
-Quality parts are either manufactured in house or sourced from reputable vendors in the USA.
+Quality parts are either manufactured in-house or sourced from reputable vendors in the USA.
 There are large supplies of sub-standard and imported parts currently in the market.
 DSG is aware of this and uses only high quality, American made parts.
 Parts that are made to a high standard using quality materials and "best practice” manufacturing techniques.
-Even when sourcing parts from top tier manufacturers, DSG Arms still relies on independent quality control inspections on these parts prior to installation on our complete upper receivers.
+Even when sourcing parts from top tier manufacturers, DSG Arms still relies on independent quality control inspections on these parts before installation on our complete upper receivers.

-Start gas block roll pin
+Start gas block roll pin.

 Anti-seize on Barrel extension

-Check gas block alignment
+Check gas block alignment.

 Install and time flash hider

-Next, the flash hider is installed and it is timed with the upper receiver/rail as well.
-Finally, the nearly completed upper receiver is cleaned of any excess oil, thread locker, anti-seize, etc. that may be present and it has its bolt carrier group inserted and it is ready for test fire.
+Next, the flash hider is installed, and it is timed with the upper receiver/rail as well.
+Finally, the nearly completed upper receiver is cleaned of any excess oil, thread locker, anti-seize, etc., that may be present, and it has its bolt carrier group inserted, and it is ready for test fire.

-Each upper is tested firing 5 rounds of XM193 55gr. (or equivalent) ball ammunition fed from a 30 round DSG Teflon Coated magazine; Once the upper receiver is fired 5 times and with the ejection pattern acceptable and verification that the bolt carrier locks back on an empty magazine, the upper is separated from the lower, the charging handle and BCG are removed, a bore snake is pulled through the barrel.
-The upper is then placed in its box and a barcoded label is affixed to its package.
+Each upper is tested, firing 5 rounds of XM193 55gr. (or equivalent) ball ammunition fed from a 30 round DSG Teflon Coated magazine; Once the upper receiver is fired 5 times and with the ejection pattern acceptable and verification that the bolt carrier locks back on an empty magazine, the upper is separated from the lower, the charging handle and BCG are removed, a bore snake is pulled through the barrel.
+The upper is then placed in its box, and a barcoded label is affixed to its package.
 The upper receiver is now ready to be sold and is placed in the warehouse for shipment.

 7 uppers ready to test fire